 Breast pumps are also an important piece in the feeding puzzle.
 Whether you are building up a home supply of milk, returning to work, etc., they can be invaluable resources.
 Many commercial insurance companies will cover a new breast pump for each pregnancy – talk to a midwife at your next prenatal visit to ask for information about companies that may help you find out if you qualify.
 And for families that qualify for WIC, check out your local WIC office to see if you can borrow a pump.

 Additionally, in these uncertain times of COVID-19, there have been many questions regarding how to best approach feeding.
 With the best information we have right now, mothers should absolutely continue to breastfeed.
-The CDC has provided safety guidelines and recommendations about breastfeeding as COVID-19 continue to evolve.
+The CDC has provided safety guidelines and recommendations about breastfeeding as COVID-19 continues to evolve.

 Happy lactating my friends,